I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 When it comes to describing whether a paint color is warm or cool, you can generally look at it and tell.
 However, there are some cases where you need to compare it to another paint color to describe it.
 I find that comparing paint colors is a useful way to determine the characteristics of colors you are unsure of.

-In the case of Accessible, if you were to compare it to Agreeable Gray, you can see how Agreeable is more gray and a bit cooler.
+In the case of Accessible, if you were to compare it to Agreeable Gray, you can see how Agreeable is grayer and a bit cooler.
+If you were to compare Accessible to Kilim Beige, you would see that Kilim Beige is the warmer paint color of the two.
 I’ll go into this comparison in more detail a little later.

 What are the Undertones of Accessible Beige?